-A. Farm Dairying.
+- A. Farm Dairying.
 The dairy laboratory is equipped with the most approved apparatus for the testing of milk, the separation of cream and the manufacture of butter and other dairy products.
-Practical instruction in all branches of farm dairying, including the testing of milk and cream, the detection of the more common adulterants of these products and the operation of hand separations, churns, butter workers, milk coolers, and others appliances of the dairy.
+Practical instruction in all branches of farm dairying, including the testing of milk and cream, the detection of the more common adulterants of these products and the operation of hand separatons, churns, butter workers, milk coolers, and other appliances of the dairy. - B. Advanced Farm Dairying.
+A supplementary course to Dairy A. This course is designed to train men in the care of dairy equipment, the commercial handling of dairy products on the farm and in the factory, paying creamery and cheese factory dividends, secretarial duties in co-operative dairy plants, discussion of dairy laws, and other advanced dairy operations.
+Mr. Thomsen.